Macchina-CLI/macchina/README.md

 # Configuration

-The configuration file define the behavior of macchina, it does not allow for much customization.
+The configuration file defines the behavior of macchina, it does not allow for much customization.
 See [macchina.toml](https://github.com/Macchina-CLI/macchina/blob/main/macchina.toml) for an example configuration file.